jgraley/cotest/coroutines/docs/working-with-gmock.md

 It is normally an error for a coroutine _not_ to have exited by the time the test case completes (we call the coroutine _unsatisfied_).
-We can suppress this error by saying `SATISFIED()` inside the coroutine at the point at which further activity should become optional for a test to pass.
+We can suppress this error by saying `SATISFY()` inside the coroutine at the point at which further activity should become optional for a test to pass.